Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 ### OrderLineItem
 - The OrderLineItem Model is used to calculate the details of each item on the order.
-- The OrderLineItem Model calculates teh number of items on an order, by size and quantity, then passing the details to the order model to update the total price.
+- The OrderLineItem Model calculates the number of items on an order, by size and quantity, then passing the details to the order model to update the total price.

 ### Contact
 - The Contact model is used to store messages from visitors to the website.